diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 frequency).

 Our intent here is not to move this data out of our primary database elsewhere.
-What we want to achieve here is to divide very large database tables, that store CI/CD data, into multiple smaller ones, using PostgreSQL partitioning capabilities.
+What want to divide very large database tables, that store CI/CD data, into multiple smaller ones, using PostgreSQL partitioning features.

 There are a few approaches we can take to partition CI/CD data.
 A promising one is using list-based partitioning where a partition number is assigned a